utshaweu/Appointment_Scheduler/README.md

 ## Appointment Scheduler Application

 This project is a simple Appointment Scheduler built with React (TypeScript), Firebase (Firestore, Authentication, Storage), and Bootstrap for responsive design.
 Users can register/login, view/search other users, schedule appointments, and manage appointments (accept, decline, or cancel).
+Appointments can optionally include an audio message recorded by the scheduler.

 ### Features

 1. User Authentication: Registration and login using Firebase Authentication.
 2. User Interaction: View and search other users, schedule appointments with other users.
 3. Appointment Management: View, search, and filter appointments.
 Accept, decline, or cancel appointments.
+4. Audio Message: Optionally add an audio message to an appointment (file upload).

 ### Setup and Installation